-By: By:
+GARTNER GROUP, INC. By: J3 LEARNING CORPORATION By:

 Name: Name:

 Title: Title:

 GJ ACQUISITION CORPORATION By:

 Name:

 Title:

-With respect to the matters set forth in Ar Agent and the Escrow Agent has caused this Agree duly authorized representative, as of the date f ment to be signed by it or its
+With respect to the matters set forth in Article VII only, each of the Agent and the Escrow Agent has caused this Agreement to be signed by it or its duly authorized representative, as of the date first written above.

 AGENT By: ESCROW AGENT By:

-Name:
+Name: Name:

+Title: Title:

-May 29, 1996
+MARCH 11, 1996